nhmathis/AccelerateGitTutorial/README.md

 ```

 ## Integrations
-After setting up the integration, you can include it ont your vsm file by simply adding the follwing under integration
+After setting up the integration, you can include it ont your vsm file by simply adding the following under integration

 ```json
 "integrations": [